h2oai/mlops-dai-runtimes/README.md

 Please see and follow examples in the existing deployment templates.

+## Test Build

+The ci process for building the above artifacts also performs linting and styling checks, and will fail if there are any issues found.
+In order test this before pushing to the remote, these checks can be performed locally.

+To test builds locally, with respect to linting and styling use the following steps:
+1. run `./gradlew applySpotless`
+  - this will help clean the code base with proper linting/styling
+2. run `./gradlew check`
+  - this will run the same check as in Jenkins, to check for styling/linting errors.
+  - will identify issues such as missing javadoc strings etc.

 ## Release

 The deployment templates zip archives are stored in S3 at: